 Certain circumstances are considered aggravating circumstances for any DUI regardless of whether it is a first or a subsequent offense.
 If you had a BAC of 0.15 or above or were accompanied by a minor in the commission of your DUI offense, your third DUI penalty will be enhanced to a minimum fine of $4,000.
 You face even more severe penalties if you are accused of causing or even contributing to cause property damage, injury, or death.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these enhanced penalties or other third DUI penalties in Hernando County.

 Florida DUI Laws and Penalties – The Rehabs website gives a detailed look at Florida DUI Laws and Penalties.
 Learn about the penalties one can face in regards to DUI stops.
 Florida Statutes for DUI –The site for Florida Statutes showcases all the penalties for driving under the influence.
 Get full details on the penalties involving driving under the influence.

 Find a Third DUI Attorney in Hernando County, Florida

 If you are facing a third DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A. today.
-Experienced DUI defense attorney Ashley Aulls has over 20 years of aggressively defending people like you and always putting their needs first.
+Experienced DUI defense attorney Ashley Aulls has practiced law since 1996.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your third DUI case.